 CHICAGO — An exciting service is now part of the American Library Association’s (ALA) JobLIST Placement and Career Development Center.
 During the ALA 2016 Midwinter Meeting in Boston, ALA will be offering all attendees an opportunity to have a "headshot" photo package created.
 Photos will be taken in the ALA JobLIST Placement and Career Development Center from 9 a.m. - 5 p.m. on Saturday and Sunday, Jan.
 9 - 10, 2016.
 Appointments can be made in advance and onsite.
 Walk-ins also welcomed.

-CHICAGO – The American Library Association’s Office for Research and Statistics is now accepting applications for the Carroll Preston Baber Research Grant.
-The grant is given to one or more librarians or library educators who will conduct innovative research that could lead to an improvement in services to any specified group of people.
+CHICAGO – The American Library Association’s Office for Research and Statistics is accepting applications from innovative researchers for the annual Carroll Preston Baber Research Grant.
+The $3,000 grant is given to one or more librarians or library educators who will conduct research, over the course of one year, that could lead to an improvement in services to any specified group of people.

-The grant, up to $3,000, will be given to a proposed project that aims to answer a question of vital importance to the library community that is national in scope.
-Among the review panel criteria are:
+The proposed project will aim to answer a question of vital importance to the library community that is national in scope.